Back to blog stories

 Small business website launch checklist: the 12 things that actually generate enquiries

-A “nice-looking” website isn’t the goal — enquiries are.
-Use this launch checklist to make your site easy to find, easy to trust, and easy to contact.
+A nice-looking website is not the goal.
+Enquiries are.
+Use this checklist to make your site easy to find, easy to trust, and easy to contact in Namibia.

 By SHN Team

-If you’re a small business launching (or relaunching) a website, the biggest risk isn’t design — it’s building something that looks fine but doesn’t convert.
+If you are a small business launching or relaunching a website in Namibia, the biggest risk is not design.
+It is building something that looks fine but does not convert.

-1) One clear offer In one sentence, say what you sell and who it’s for.
-If you do multiple things, pick the #1 service you want more of and make that the homepage focus.
+1) One clear offer In one sentence, say what you sell and who it is for.
+If you do multiple things, pick the number one service you want more of and make that the homepage focus.

-2) One primary call-to-action (CTA) Choose one action you want visitors to take (book a call, request a quote, or call).
+2) One primary call-to-action Choose one action you want visitors to take, such as booking a call, requesting a quote, or sending a WhatsApp message.
 Make it consistent across the site.

 3) Contact is visible on every page Show your phone number in the header or footer.
-Don’t hide contact behind a menu on mobile.
+Do not hide contact behind a menu on mobile.

-4) A real “About” section People buy from people.
-Add: who you are, where you operate, and what you’re known for.
+4) A real About section People buy from people.
+Add who you are, where you operate, and what you are known for in Windhoek or elsewhere in Namibia.

-6) Proof that you can back up Use real examples: portfolio work, photos, process screenshots, or public reviews you have permission to show.
-If you don’t have proof yet, explain your process clearly.
+6) Proof you can back up Use real examples: portfolio work, photos, process screenshots, or public reviews you have permission to show.
+If you do not have proof yet, explain your process clearly.

 7) Fast-loading pages Compress images, avoid huge videos by default, and keep the homepage tight.
-A slow site is a silent lead killer.
+A slow site is a silent lead killer on mobile data.

 8) Basic SEO foundations Set page titles, meta descriptions, headings, and internal links.
 Add a sitemap and make sure Google can crawl your pages.